Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

-Fig.~\ref{fig:fig1}(a) shows the dispersion of the main features in the measured spectral functions of (La$_{1-x}$Sr$_x$)$_2$CuO$_4$ by angular-resolved photoemission spectroscopy (ARPES)\cite{ExpArpes1-2,ExpArpes3-4}.
-Also shown are the dispersion obtained by diagonalizing Eq.~\ref{eq:eqn2} using $\tau$ as fitting parameters.
-One notices immediately the well-known observation that the dispersion is not rigid against the doping level.
-The close resemblance to the previously published $t$-$J$ model solutions\cite{Weiguo} in Fig.~\ref{fig:fig1}(b) suggests that this strong doping-dependent renormalization originates primarily from the competition between the bare kinetic energy and the AF interaction.
-Consequently, the resulting fully-renormalized first, second and third neighbor kernels, $\tau_1$, $\tau^\prime$ and $\tau^{\prime\prime}$ demonstrate strong doping dependence as well (Fig.~\ref{fig:fig1}(c)).
-Interestingly, as $\delta$ decreases, $\tau^{\prime\prime}$ is found to increase steadily approaching the value of $\tau^\prime$, and then exceeds $\tau^\prime$ {\it right at $\delta_{QCP}$!} This is apparently not a coincidence, and reveals an important clue to the nature of QCP to be discussed below.
-Since the fully dressed $\tau_1$ is negligibly small at the underdoped regime, understandable from the strong antiferromagnetic correlation, it will be dropped from our further analysis.
-As a reference, Fig.~\ref{fig:fig1}(d) also shows the effective mass of the doped holes, $m^*_h$, in three directions.
-In agreement with the experimental observation\cite{EffectiveMass}, $m^*_h$ is about constant for $\delta>5.2\%$.
+The resulting doping dependent first, second and third neighbor kernels, $\tau_1$, $\tau^\prime$ and $\tau^{\prime\prime}$, are shown in Figure~\ref{fig:fig1}(c), and correspond to dispersion curves [lines in Fig.~\ref{fig:fig1}(a)] comparable to the experimental ones.
+Interestingly, as $\delta$ decreases, $\tau^{\prime\prime}$ is found to increase steadily approaching the value of $\tau^\prime$, and then exceeds $\tau^\prime$ {\it right at $\delta_c$}!
+This is apparently not a coincidence, and reveals an important clue to the nature of the QCP to be discussed below.
+Due to the strong AF correlation, the fully dressed $\tau_1$ is negligibly small at the underdoped regime and will be dropped from our further analysis.
+As a reference, Fig.~\ref{fig:fig1}(d) also shows a weakly doping dependent effective mass of the doped holes, $m^*_h$, for $\delta>5.2\%$ in three major directions, consistent with the current lore\cite{EffectiveMass}.